Charge and temporal characterisation of silicon sensors using a two-photon absorption laser: Sensor and Timepix3 ASIC

 \subsection{Silicon sensors}

 Two planar silicon pixel sensors are characterised for this paper.
-A 200\mum electron collecting \np sensor\footnote{Hamamatsu Photonics K. K.}, used in the prototyping phase of the LHCb VELO Upgrade R\&D, and a 300\mum hole-collecting \pn sensor\footnote{Canberra}.
+A 200\mum electron collecting \np sensor\footnote{Hamamatsu Photonics K. K., 325-6, Sunayama-cho, Naka-ku, Hamamatsu City, Shizuoka, 430-8587, Japan}, used in the prototyping phase of the LHCb VELO Upgrade R\&D, and a 300\mum hole-collecting \pn sensor\footnote{Canberra Semiconductors N.V., Lammerdries 25, 2259 Olen, Belgium}.
 These sensors have already been studied in detail in the past and therefore are ideal to test the TPA setup.
 From here on the side of the sensors with the segmented electrodes (to which the ASIC is connected) will be referred to as the front side.
-The other side with the common contact is referred to as the back side.
+The other side with the common contact is referred to as the back side (see \fig\ref{fig:dimensions}).

 The time resolution of these assemblies (sensor and ASIC combined) can be approximated by a quadratic sum of three terms~\cite{Cartiglia_2014}:

 where the terms make explicit the independent contributions from timewalk, jitter and TDC binning, respectively.
 Here $t_r$ is the rise time of the signal at the output of the amplifier, $V_{\text{th}}$ is the threshold of the discriminator, $S$ is the amplitude of the signal, $N$ is the noise of the front-end, and $\text{TDC}_{\text{bin}}$ is the TDC bin width.